Trout goes on 10-day disabled list with inflamed right wrist

 Trout was out for 39 games last season after tearing a ligament in his left thumb in a headfirst slide.

-Manager Mike Scioscia initially didn’t think Trout would need to go on the DL.
+Scioscia initially didn’t think Trout would need to go on the DL.
+He said Friday there should be no long-term ramifications from the injury.

 More AP baseball: https://apnews.com/tag/MLBbaseball and https://twitter.com/AP_Sports